Set up MySQL master-slave replication

 # mysql –u root –p < /root/db_dump.sql # service mysqld restart

-- Time to complete the slave replication steps:
+- Complete the slave replication steps:

 # mysql -u root –p mysql> SLAVE STOP; mysql> CHANGE MASTER TO MASTER_HOST='[private-IP-of-db01]', MASTER_USER='[replication-username]', MASTER_PASSWORD='[replication-password]', MASTER_LOG_FILE='[file-listed-on-master-status]', MASTER_LOG_POS=[log-position-listed–on-master-status]; mysql> START SLAVE; mysql> SHOW SLAVE STATUS\G